 I’ve lived in a basement, and I forget to say thank you for my home.

+In an upside-down kingdom, financial security is not the end-all, be-all.
 May my dissatisfaction with my shoes turn into prayers for those without any.
 May I think twice about where I spend my money, and who is making the things I buy.
 May my estimation of what I need be informed by those the world over, not just those nearby.
-May I remember the basement, and remember what is real.
+May I remember the basement, because it’s helped me know what is real.

 <a href=”https://www.bloglovin.com/blog/12732603/?claim=asp474ketyt”>Follow my blog with Bloglovin</a>